alexander-pastukhov/add-on-gamification/README.md

 # Add-on Gamification
 Data and analysis for the "Add-on Gamification" manuscript and conference poster.
+Please use **Gamification Analysis.Rmd** to replicate the analysis and **Gamification Analysis.md** to view the results online.

 ## Data